MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 596 Basic Core Java Program(JdbcExOfCreatingShopFormUsingSwing.java)
 Write a program in java to demonstrate how to create Shop form using Swing.

+#### Program 596 Basic Core Java Program(JdbcExOfCreatingSupplierFormUsingSwing.java)
+Write a program in java to demonstrate how to create Supplier form using Swing.